Statistics on Underage Drinking

 Early drinking is a risk factor for alcohol use disorders.
 Adults who had taken their first drink of alcohol before the age of 15 were 6.5 times more likely to experience an alcohol use disorder than those who didn’t start drinking before age 21.
 (SAMHSA, 2017 NSDUH).

-After declining significantly during the COVID-19 pandemic, substance use among American youth has continued to hold steady at lowered levels for the fourth year in a row, including record low levels in underage drinking.
+After declining significantly during the COVID-19 pandemic, substance use among American youth has continued to hold steady at lowered levels for the fifth year in a row, including record low levels in underage drinking.
 These prevalence rates continue to be significant in that they demonstrate the potential lifetime reduction in substance use by delaying the onset of alcohol and other substances by a single year.

 Underage Drinking–National Survey Results